Symbolic execution: Environment interactions

 Executing calls to the environment directly.
 The advantage of this approach is that it is simple to implement.
 The disadvantage is that the side effects of such calls will clobber all states managed by the symbolic execution engine.
-In the example above, the instruction at line 11 would return "some datasome other data" or "some other datasomedata" depending on the sequential ordering of the states.
+In the example above, the instruction at line 11 would return "some datasome other data" or "some other datasome data" depending on the sequential ordering of the states.

 Modeling the environment.
 In this case, the engine instruments the system calls with a model that simulates their effects and that keeps all the side effects in per-state storage.
 The advantage is that one would get correct results when symbolically executing programs that interact with the environment.
 The disadvantage is that one needs to implement and maintain many potentially complex models of system calls.
 Tools such as KLEE, Cloud9, and Otter take this approach by implementing models for file system operations, sockets, IPC, etc.

 Forking the entire system state.
 Symbolic execution tools based on virtual machines solve the environment problem by forking the entire VM state.
 For example, in S2E each state is an independent VM snapshot that can be executed separately.
 This approach alleviates the need for writing and maintaining complex models and allows virtually any program binary to be executed symbolically.
 However, it has higher memory usage overheads (VM snapshots may be large).